Professional Chess Association of the Philippines: Players

 Teams can have eight to ten players under contract; six of them being regular players.
 Among the regular players two must be rated players, one must be female, one must be senior and two must be homegrown players.
 All participating players including participants of the PCAP draft must be licensed by the Games and Amusements Board (GAB).
 A salary cap is imposed to protect the financial viability of the league.
 For the Reinforced conference, each team can field on foreign player who may fill a slot in all categories except the homegrown category.
 A rated player may not be recategorized as a homegrown player.

 Matches

 Each match in the PCAP include seven boards:

-In a conference, each team play against other teams within their group twice, and once against teams outside their group.
+In a conference, each team plays twice against other teams within their group, and once against teams outside their group.